NITCbase/nitcbase.github.io/docs/User Interface Commands/dml.md

 :::

 :::note Example
-Here is an example of a CSV file, `students.csv` containing the records for insertion into an already existing relation `Students`:
+Here is an example of a CSV file, `students.csv` containing the records for insertion into an already existing relation `Students` which may or may not have any tuples:

 ```c title="/Files/Input_Files/students.csv"
 3,Sunny,8